calmm-js/partial.lenses/README.md

 One might assume that [`R.lensPath([p0, ...ps])`](http://ramdajs.com/docs/#lensPath) is equivalent to `R.compose(R.lensProp(p0), ...ps.map(R.lensProp))`, but that is not the case.

+In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do, because `undefined` is not a valid [JSON](http://json.org/) value.
+When a part of a data structure is missing, an attempt to view it returns `undefined`.
+When a part is missing, setting it to a defined value inserts the new part.
+Setting an existing part to `undefined` removes it.

 With partial lenses you can robustly compose a path lens from prop lenses `L.compose(L.prop(p0), ...ps.map(L.prop))` or just use the shorthand notation